How Does Turn Ordering Work in Doubles Pickleball?

 Nope, of course not, this game can’t be reasonable!

-When the serving team screws up after player served, player 2 gets to serve.
+After the first round, if the serving team screws up after player 1 served, player 2 gets to serve.
 When player 2 eventually screws up, sides switch and the receiving team becomes the serving team and the ball switches sides.
 Nobody changes position, but now all the server numbers are reassigned based on current positions.
 1 is assigned to whoever is on the right, and 2 is assigned to whoever is on the left.
-Again, this only happens when the serving side changes and at the start of the game.
+Again, this only happens when the serving side changes.

 As long as the serving team doesn’t screw up, the servers keep their numbers and the same person keeps serving, alternating sides every point.